-15 Structures Adjacent to Driveway
+26 Structures Adjacent to Driveway

-Any proposed structures adjacent to the driveway shall comply with the requirements of the current relevant Australian Standard AS2890.1 (figure 3.2 and 3.3) to provide for adequate pedestrian and vehicle sight distance.
+Any proposed structures adjacent to the driveway shall comply with the requirements of the current relevant Australian Standard AS 2890.1 (figure 3.2 and 3.3) to provide for adequate pedestrian and vehicle sight distance.
 This includes, but is not limited to, structures such as signs, letterboxes, retaining walls, dense planting etc. This requirement shall be reflected on the Construction Certificate plans.

-- A final Landscape Plan is to be prepared prior to the release of the Construction Certificate.
-The final Landscape Plan shall address the following requirements: - planting of indigenous plant species native to the Illawarra Region such as: Syzygium smithii (syn Acmena smithii) Lilly pilly, Archontophoenix cunninghamiana Bangalow palm, Backhousia myrtifolia Grey myrtle, Elaeocarpus reticulatus Blueberry ash, Glochidion ferdinandii Cheese tree, Livistona australis Cabbage palm tree, Syzygium paniculatum Brush cherry. - A further list of suitable suggested species may be found in Wollongong Development Control Plan 2009 Chapter E6: Landscaping; - b a schedule of proposed planting, including botanic name, common name, expected mature height and staking requirements as well as number of plants and pot sizes; - c the location of all proposed and existing overhead and underground service lines.
+- 27 A final Landscape Plan is to be prepared prior to the release of the Construction Certificate.
+The final Landscape Plan shall be generally in accordance with the approved Landscape Plan (Landscape Plan Roof Drainage Plan 07/12-10 dated 7 June 2022) address the following requirements: - a planting of indigenous plant species native to the Illawarra Region such as: Syzygium smithii (syn Acmena smithii) Lilly pilly, Archontophoenix cunninghamiana Bangalow palm, Backhousia myrtifolia Grey myrtle, Elaeocarpus reticulatus Blueberry ash, Glochidion ferdinandii Cheese tree, Livistona australis Cabbage palm tree, Syzygium paniculatum Brush cherry.

+A further list of suitable suggested species may be found in Wollongong Development Control Plan 2009 - Chapter E6: Landscaping;

+- b a schedule of proposed planting, including botanic name, common name, expected mature height and staking requirements as well as number of plants and pot sizes; - c the location of all proposed and existing overhead and underground service lines.
 The location of such service lines shall be clear of the dripline of existing and proposed trees; and - d any proposed hard surface under the canopy of existing trees shall be permeable and must be laid such that the finished surface levels match the existing level.
 Permeable paving is to be installed in accordance with the manufacturer's recommendations. - e Removal of the proposed kerb and gutter in Norman Street road reserve adjacent to the front property boundary. - f Removal of the retaining wall to the front property boundary (see Section 9 of Section 1-5 Fence details 6-10 6A12 dated July 2021 prepared by T&C Design Consultants) and replacement with a fence that complies with Wollongong Development Control Plan 2009, Chapter B1 section 4.9. - g Fencing running along the western boundary is to be open palisade type fencing.